ZachHandley/n8n-nodes-appwrite/README.md

 ## Changelog

+- 0.71.3 -- Try fixing the Query strings via a `safeParseJSON`
 - 0.71.2 -- Update appwrite logo
 - 0.71.1 -- Update to support 1.6.x
 - 0.70.0 -- Update to support 1.5.x